dijasila/GPAW/doc/exercises/transport/transport.rst

 Electron transport
 ==================

-This exercise shows how to use the ase transport module for performing realistic calculations of the electron transport in nanoscale contacts.
+This exercise shows how to use the ase transport module for performing electron transport calculations in nanoscale contacts.

-The exercise demonstrates the use of the classes:

-* :class:`~ase.transport.calculators.TransportCalculator` used to
+:class:`~ase.transport.calculators.TransportCalculator` is used to calculate transmission functions at two different levels, namely:
-  calculate transmission functions.
+* Tight-binding (TB) description: parametrize the system using tight-binding model.
-* :class:`GPAWTransport` used to extract realistic descriptions of real systems using the GPAW DFT-LCAO mode.
+* DFT description: extract realistic description of the system using the GPAW DFT-LCAO mode.

 First-time users of the ASE transport module, should start by reading the methodology in the :mod:`ASE manual <ase.transport>`.